About

-Since late 2010, mother and son Linda and Teddy have been creating art together, and in 2012 they co-founded Schinkel Fine Art, LLC with a mission to empower, energize, and enlighten viewers.
-Join them on a journey where exploring the sublime opens doors to new dreams and untapped potential.
+Mother and son Detroit artists Linda and Teddy Schinkel have been creating art together since Teddy was three years old.
+In 2010, they began exhibiting some of their works.
+In 2012 they co-founded Schinkel Fine Art, LLC with a mission to empower, energize, and engage viewers with contemporary art.
+Join their journey where exploring the sublime opens doors to new dreams and untapped potential!

-In 2017, the duo updated the spelling of their surname from Shinkle to Schinkel, honoring their familial ancestor Karl Friedrich Schinkel using the original German form.
+In 2017, the artists' updated their surname from Shinkle to Schinkel, honoring familial ancestor Karl Friedrich Schinkel.
 Discover more about Karl and his lasting influence in the Stories section.

 At the crossroads of traditional craftsmanship and modern technology, we explore how art can uncover hidden potential and interwoven layers of connection.
 As a mother-and-son artist duo working in a figurative/abstract hybrid style, we create immersive environments using innovative techniques that challenge conventional perspectives and deepen understanding.